 The family unit is the cornerstone of a healthy community.
 Family and Consumer Sciences programs provide families with research-based knowledge designed to improve wellness through positive changes.
-There are many aspects of overall wellness including nutrition and health, personal finance and human development at all ages.
-Through a holistic approach, Family and Consumer Science (FCS) Extension agents, program assistants and trained Master Volunteers provide education that ensures Virginia families have every piece of the puzzle to be healthy and whole.
+There are many aspects of overall wellness including nutrition and health, personal finance, and human development at remove link all ages.
+Through a holistic approach, Family and Consumer Science (FCS) Extension agents, program assistants, and trained Master Volunteers provide education that ensures Virginia families have every piece of the puzzle to be healthy and whole.

 A Vision for a Stronger Commonwealth